Pandora and the Flying Dutchman (1951) - full transcript

 It's the reception desk.

-Juan Montalvo's on his way over.
+Juan Montalvo is on his way over.

 Montalvo?

-suppose he wants?
+Now what do you suppose he wants?

 I can't imagine.

-He's being awfully formal having
+He's being awfully formal, having

 himself announced like this.